Spitting Image: Decline

 The writers, Mark Burton, John O'Farrell, Pete Sinclair, Stuart Silver, and Ray Harris quit the show in 1993 and in 1995, and with viewing figures in decline, production was cancelled.
 The final series was initially planned for broadcast in autumn 1995 but was subsequently broadcast in January and February 1996, with the final episode featuring "The Last Prophecies of Spitting Image" in which Labour moved into Number 10.
 A few years later, most of the puppets were sold at an auction hosted by Sotheby's, including a puppet of Osama bin Laden never used in the series.

 During 2004, the idea of the series coming back started to appear after John Lloyd held talks with ITV executives about the show's return.
 John Lloyd also held talks with a number of people who voiced the Spitting Image puppets, including John Sessions, Harry Enfield and Rory Bremner, with all responding positively.

 Lloyd said: "There's enormous enthusiasm from ITV to do it.
 We're just trying to work out how it would be affordable.
 The budget is about to go off to ITV.
 Everybody seems to have residual affection for Spitting Image.
 It could be scrappy and uneven, but it's rather like a newspaper.
 You don't expect it to be brilliant every time, but there's something delicious in every edition."

 By early 2006, ITV were producing a documentary celebrating the series and if the audience figures were good a full series might have been produced.
 On 25 June 2006, ITV transmitted Best Ever Spitting Image as a one-off special of Spitting Image which took a nostalgic look back at the programme's highlights.
-This special actually prevented ITV directly resurrecting the famous satire as they had planned, because it featured new puppets of Ant and Dec – a move which was against the wishes of Roger Law, who owns the rights to the Spitting Image brand.Spitting Image, as ITV's primary satirical programme, was succeeded by 2DTV, a cartoon format that had five series between 2001 and 2004.
+This special actually prevented ITV directly resurrecting the famous satire as they had planned, because it featured new puppets of Ant & Dec – a move which was against the wishes of Roger Law, who owns the rights to the Spitting Image brand.Spitting Image, as ITV's primary satirical programme, was succeeded by 2DTV, a cartoon format that had five series between 2001 and 2004.
 In 2008 ITV created a CGI version to caricature and lampoon the famous, called Headcases, but it only aired for one series.
 Satirical puppets finally returned to ITV in 2015, in Newzoids.